musdasch/ImproveC-/README.md

 ## Programs
 You will find the programs in the src folder.

+### Child
+The Child program is a loop that will ask you why until you typed stop.

 ### CToF
 A program with cout and cin.
 The program convert celsius to fahrenheit.